Canon Francis Dobson

 of Canon Francis Dobson, a much loved priest of the Diocese.
 He

-was born at Hall Farm, Goldhanger, Maldon on 4 June 1909, although his family later moved to Great
+was born at Hall Farm, in Goldhanger on 4 June 1909...

-Whitmans Farm, Purleigh, His father's
+Farm, Purleigh, His father's family was

-received into the Church at Maldon in 1906 by the then Parish Priest, the celebrated
+the Church at Maldon in 1906 by the then Parish Priest, the celebrated

 liturgical scholar, Dr Adrian Fortescue.